 There were other problems with the NGJ Executive Director post too: while it was meant to be temporary, until the NGJ became autonomous from the IoJ, it was certainly an anomaly that the post not only reported to the NGJ Board, as an Executive Director would normally do, but also to the Executive Director of the Institute of Jamaica, and through both channels ultimately also to the Council of the Institute of Jamaica, of which the NGJ Board is a subcommittee by virtue of the IoJ Act.
 None of this makes for good governance and many practical problems occurred, especially since the human resources of the NGJ continued to be managed by the IoJ, by an HR department that had no reporting relationship with the NGJ Executive Director, and since the IoJ Executive Director retained ultimate authority over the NGJ’s administrative and financial management (even though government budget funds were now remitted in full to the NGJ, which handled its own accounts.)
 All of this would of course have been resolved the day the NGJ became autonomous from the IoJ.

-The last development that I am aware of was a new strategic review of the IoJ which was commissioned in 2014, which would among other things recommend on the NGJ’s autonomy prospects, but this was only partially completed and I do not know if there has been any further review or formal decisions since then.
+The last development that I am aware of was a new strategic review of the IoJ which was commissioned in 2014, which would among other things, once again, recommend on the NGJ’s autonomy prospects, but this was only partially completed and I do not know if there has been any further review or formal decisions since then.
 The recent appointment of Dr Greenland, who was the NGJ’s first Executive Director, as Senior Director however suggests that the plans for autonomy for the NGJ have now been permanently shelved.
 If that is indeed the case, I believe that this would be most unfortunate, as the reasons for recommending autonomy and a specific legal statute for the NGJ in the late 1990s were sound and have not substantially changed.
 In my view, autonomy from the IoJ is still needed for the NGJ to reach its full potential and to function as a national art museum should, in keeping with international norms for the governance of such institutions.
 The National Library of Jamaica certainly appears to be thriving under its new status and statute.

 It is necessary for the public, and especially active stakeholders, to be better informed about what is taking place at the NGJ and at the very least, clarity is needed about who is in charge.
 I hope that the powers-that-be will open the channels of communication with the Jamaican art world and may be convinced that, at the very least, the existence of the NGJ needs to be defined in an amendment to the IoJ Act.
-And since much publicity was granted by the NGJ to the appointment of the Chief Curator, and none thus far to the appointment of the Senior Director, which sends mixed signals about who is in charge at the NGJ itself.
+And since much publicity was granted by the NGJ to the appointment of the Chief Curator, and none thus far to the appointment of the Senior Director, mixed signals are again sent about who is in charge at the NGJ itself.
 The job titles themselves, Senior Director and Chief Curator, send similar mixed messages.
 I can only hope that the reporting relationship issues between the two top positions at the NGJ were sorted out.

 These are not arcane, technical matters, but developments that have potentially great significance for the future of the institution and, more broadly, the health of the entire cultural ecology of Jamaica.
 It behooves all of us in the Jamaican art world to take an active interest and to ask the right questions, especially since it appears, looking at recent exhibitions, that the internal leadership of the NGJ has in fact weakened.